-The process involves collecting the client's blood, removing and concentrating blood platelets (PRP) included in the sample, and injecting the PRP back into the client at the site of injury.
+The process involves collecting the patient's blood, removing and concentrating the blood platelets, and re-injecting the sample back at the site of injury.
 The procedure is completed using ultrasound guidance.

-When injected, growth factors contained in the PRP initiates the body's natural healing process.
+When injected, growth factors contained in the PRP initiate the body's natural healing process.

 Common uses for PRP include rotator cuff tears, tennis elbow, achilles tendon injuries, and arthritic joints.